 For a complete list of the government of British Columbia’s COVID-19 benefits and services, please click here.

-The CEWS provides a 75% wage subsidy to eligible employers for up to 24 weeks, retroactive from March 15 to August 29, 2020.
+The CEWS provides a 75% wage subsidy to eligible employers between March 15 to November 21, 2020.

 Eligible Employers (“Employers”) include: